 The Western States/Region IX Hemophilia Network (WSRHN/RIX) represents 13 Hemostasis and Thrombosis Treatment Centers (HTC) in California, Guam, Hawaii, and Nevada.
 HTCs specialize in providing team-based medical care and related services to improve the health and wellbeing of people of all ages who have bleeding and clotting disorders that are rare, chronic, complex, and inherited.
-In 2019, the WSRHN/RIX HTC Network served over 11,700 residents of California, Hawaii, Nevada and Guam.
+In 2021, the WSRHN/RIX HTC Network served over 7,200 residents of California, Hawaii, Nevada, and Guam who have a diagnosed bleeding or clotting disorders, plus conducted over 3,100 diagnostic tests for residents with suspected blood disorders.

 Our HTCs are among over 140 centers in the U.S. that are partially supported by the federal Centers for Disease Control and Prevention (CDC) and Health Resources and Services Administration (HRSA).
 Our HTCs fulfill CDC and HRSA goals to monitor health and ensure access to care.¹ Our HTCs are located in university medical centers and community hospitals, free-standing clinics, and, in the case of Guam, the Department of Health and Social Services.
 HTC services are provided in line with National Hemophilia Foundation recommendations.
 Our HTCs are committed to actively contributing to our region, sharing their expertise and innovations with one another, to strengthen patient health.